uipath-certification/uipath-certification.github.io/_posts/2021-03-27-uipath-certification-study-tips.md

 The UiPath Associate exam does not cover the REFramework.

 However, learning this framework and implementing a projects using its linear approach to UiPath automation, and then evaluating the advantages and disadvantages of such an approach, gave me a great deal of confidence and knowledge.
-By learning UiPath's REFramework, I was forced to learn RPA best practices concerning workflows, variable naming conventions, inter-process communication and how passing arguments between different sequences and independently deployed projects.
+By learning UiPath's REFramework, I was forced to learn RPA best practices concerning workflows, variable naming conventions, inter-process communication and how passing arguments work 0between different sequences and independently deployed projects.

 #### Don't overstudy